 - 4 ounces (8 tablespoons) unsalted butter

 - 4 ounces (1 cup) unbleached all-purpose flour

 - 4 eggs, lightly beaten

 - 2 slices bacon, cooked, drained, and chopped fine

 - 1 ounce gruyere or other cheese, grated

 - ½ teaspoon salt

 - Preheat the oven to 450°F.

-- In a medium saucepan, bring the water and butter to a boil over medium heat.8 ounces (1 cup) water, 4 ounces (8 tbsp) unsalted butter
+- In a medium saucepan, bring the water and butter to a boil over medium heat.8 ounces (1 cup) water, 4 ounces (8 tablespoons) unsalted butter

 - Once the butter has completely melted, turn the heat down to medium-low, add the flour, and stir continuously for about 5 minutes, mashing and stirring.4 ounces (1 cup) unbleached all-purpose flour

 - Let the mixture cool for a minute or two and then put it into your food processor (or stand mixer).

 - In a food processor, remove the feed tube to let the hot air escape.
 Turn the machine on and let it run for a minute to cool the mixture.

 - Add the eggs very slowly while the machine runs and then process or mix for about one minute.
 The mixture will be shiny and still liquid enough that it does not hold firm peaks.4 eggs, lightly beaten

 - Transfer the mixture to a piping bag or plastic gallon storage bag with a corner cut out.
 Pipe the mixture onto the prepared baking sheets, keeping the puffs about an inch apart.
 If the puffs have peaks after piping, smooth them down with a wet finger.